 Primitive melds documentary and fiction as it follows the activities of a group of male teenagers, descendants of the lost generation of Nabua’s men.
 The loose narrative of this work centers upon the building of a spaceship that can link the villagers to the past and the future.
 The intersecting videos map and illuminate the architecture and landscape of Nabua and capture the men in moments of creativity, play, and remembrance.
 The latent history of political strife that haunts Primitive reverberates strongly with recent tensions between the Thai military and the working class of Bangkok, many of whom hail from such rural communities as Nabua.
 Weerasethakul has described the videos in this installation as “impressions of light and memory.”
 Rather than a political history of Nabua, Primitive is meant to be experienced as a dream of “reincarnation and transformation.”

-“Apichatpong Weerasethakul: Primitive” is curated by Massimiliano Gioni, Associate Director and Director of Exhibitions, with Gary Carrion-Murayari, Associate Curator.
+“Apichatpong Weerasethakul: Primitive” is curated by Massimiliano Gioni, Associate Director and Director of Exhibitions, with Gary Carrion-Murayari, Kraus Family Curator.
 Special thanks to Eungie Joo, Keith Haring Director and Curator of Education and Public Programs, for initiating this project.